bart747/mysite/content/blog/research-decision.md

 More often than not, research is something that prevents you from making a decision.
 You want to be sure, so you seek more.
-But your brain is somehow full of doubts all the time&mdash;no matter what you know.
+But your brain is somehow full of doubts all the time, no matter what you know.

 <!--more-->